WHAT IS A VULNERABILITY ASSESSMENT?

 - CRLF Injection – CRLF Injection attacks refer to the special character elements “Carriage Return” and “Line Feed.”
 Exploits occur when an attacker can inject a CRLF sequence into an HTTP stream.

-What are the Benefits of Vulnerability Assessments?
+What are Key Benefits of a Vulnerability Assessment?

 Vulnerability assessments offer a number of key benefits: